mirrorctl/mirrorctlDocs/content/how-tos/directory-permissions.md

 ### Issue

-This article is relevant for you if you receive an error message similar to:
+This article is relevant for you if you receive an error message containing:

-`time=2025-10-02T13:18:07.627-05:00 level=ERROR msg="mirror run failed" error="open /var/www/html/mirror-data/.lock: permission denied"`
+`level=ERROR msg="mirror run failed" error="open /var/www/apt/.lock: permission denied"`

 #### What's happening

-The mirrorctl application is trying to create a lock file in the mirror storage directory, but it doesn't have the needed permissions to do so.
+The mirrorctl application is trying to create a lock file in the mirror storage directory, but it doesn't have the permissions to do so.

 #### How to fix it